sutharshiv482-coder/Investment-Portfolio-Analysis-Risk-Dashboard/README.md

 - What is the portfolio's Value at Risk (VaR) in ₹ crores at 95% confidence?
 - Standardise all date formats and find which months have the most trades
 - Convert market_cap_cr from mixed format (₹ string + number) to clean numeric crores
-- Detect and fix all OHLC data errors in the dataset

 ---